Feel It. Drive It. Control It.

 Use hands-on technique and simple cues

-Assist in moving AXIO to feel internal weight and give push start to rotate.
-Phrases like“move it big and then move it smaller,” tend to work better than over-instruction.
+Assist in moving AXIO to feel the internal weight and give a push start to rotate.
+Phrases like “move it big and then move it smaller” tend to work better than over-instruction.

 Progress gradually

-Start with stable base, one or two-handed control - whichever is easiet for the individual, maximize control before changing base of support, AXIO position, adding movement or unstable surfaces
+Start with stable base, one or two-handed control - whichever is easiest for the individual, maximize control before changing base of support, AXIO position, adding movement or unstable surfaces

 Dose appropriately